svetzal/visualizer/README.md

 1. **Launch the app** - The Screenplay Visualizer window opens with an empty canvas
 2. **Note the MCP URL** - Displayed in the header (typically `http://localhost:3000/mcp`)
-3. **Configure Claude Code** - Add the MCP server to your Claude Code configuration
+3. **Configure Your Agent** - Add the MCP server to your agent configuration
-4. **Start your ensemble session** - As Claude Code processes your conversation, entities appear in real-time
+4. **Start your ensemble session** - As your agent processes your conversation, entities appear in real-time
 5. **Project on second screen** - The visualization is designed to be readable from across the room

 **Gap-Driven Development:** Red "?" nodes appear when you reference something not yet defined (e.g., "the payment processor handles this" before you've discussed the payment processor).
 This prompts the team to fill in missing details.